MIC-DKFZ/nnUNet/nnunetv2/tests/integration_tests/readme.md

 To speed things up, we do the following:
 - pick Dataset004_Hipocampus because it is quadratisch praktisch gut.
 MNIST of medical image segmentation
-- by default it does not have 3d_lowres or cascade.
-We just manually add them (cool new feature, eh?)
+- by default this dataset does not have 3d_lowres or cascade.
+We just manually add them (cool new feature, eh?).
+See `add_lowres_and_cascade.py` to learn more!
 - we use nnUNetTrainer_5epochs for a short training

 # How to run it?